Volatility Stop

 The Bottom Line

 Volatility stops are a sophisticated way to manage risk by listening to the market's own signals rather than imposing arbitrary limits.
-Traders looking to improve their exit strategy may consider implementing volatility-based stops.
-A volatility stop is the practice of placing protection orders at a distance determined by market noise (ATR).
-Through adapting to changing conditions, these stops help traders stay in winning trends longer and avoid premature shakeouts.
-On the other hand, they require careful position sizing to ensure the wider stops don't lead to unacceptable dollar losses.
-Used correctly, they are a hallmark of professional risk management.
+Traders looking to improve their exit strategy may consider implementing volatility-based stops to avoid being shaken out by random market noise.
+A volatility stop is the practice of placing protection orders at a distance determined by an asset's historical price fluctuations, typically using the Average True Range (ATR).
+Through adapting to changing market conditions—widening during turbulence and tightening during calm—these stops help traders stay in winning trends longer and provide an objective framework for risk.
+On the other hand, they require careful position sizing and an understanding of execution lag to ensure the wider stops don't lead to unacceptable dollar losses.
+Used correctly, they are a hallmark of professional risk management and a vital tool for long-term trading success.

 More in Risk Metrics & Measurement